mybb/docs.mybb.com/mods/downloaders.md

 - Suggestions (you will see this option if it's been enabled by the project author)

-- Translations (translations posted by contributors or the project owner)
+- Translations (translations posted by collaborators or the project owner)

 If the owner of the project set a PayPal e-mail for donations, you will see a Donate button on the right as well.